timwinter06/mle_forecasting/README.md

 4. A fast-API prediction endpoint to make predictions with your model.
 NOTE: there is a `wait_for_mlflow.py` script that checks if the model has been registered before starting the API.
 5. A drift-detection pipeline that runs every 10 minutes.
 This is a dummy pipeline that detects drift on simulated drifted production data.
 In future, this should read in data from the predict-API.

-You can start all containers by running the docker-compose file (NOTE: you need to place the dataset.csv in the 'data/raw/' folder!):
+You can start all containers by running the docker-compose file (NOTE: you need to place the dataset.csv in the 'data/raw/' folder!) :

 ```
 docker compose up --build
 ```
+(NOTE: older docker version: `docker-compose up --build`)

 You can reach the different services here: